 Most available financial aid requires the completion of a Free Application For Federal Student Aid (FAFSA®).

 About 75% of families complete the FAFSA® form.
 The other 25% are leaving behind millions (if not billions) of dollars by not finishing the application.
 Don’t miss out – complete your FAFSA®!
-You can complete the application in less than 5 minutes, on our free, user-friendly, and fast online platform.
+You can complete the application in only minutes, on our free, user-friendly, and fast online platform.

 Cost of Attendance